IT-MY-GITHUB/1-day-marathon/README.md

-# 5-day-marathon
+# 5-day-marathon with HTML, CSS, JS
-## 5-day marathon.
-Examples of tasks with HTML, CSS, JS.
-Gallery of cards, Slider, miniGame, etc.
+## Examples of tasks: Gallery of cards, Slider, Drag & Drop, miniGame, etc.
 ###  In the gh-pages branch there are ready-made project files.
 <hr/>